D7wael/moblishop/README.md

 2- Counting and calculating buying and selling operations

-#	Objectives of the project
+#	Objectives of the projects

 An accounting system (inventory) that does the following: